 The QBM course work aims to provide students with cross- and interdisciplinary training to bridge the gap between quantitative and qualitative approaches in biosciences.

 - Primer Courses: To build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
-Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics, math/physics students take primers in life sciences and bioinformatics, and bioinformatics students take primers in biophysics and statistics.
+Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics and programming (Matlab and R).
+Math/physics students take primers in life sciences and optionally bioinformatics.
+Students from the field of bioinformatics take primers in biophysics and optionally statistics.

 - QBM retreat: This annual event brings all QBM students together in an informal scientific environment where they present their research in brief talks and posters, and attend lectures of invited speakers.